Ryan Leaf: 1998 NFL draft

 The San Diego Chargers had the third overall pick.
 Polian told Chargers general manager Bobby Beathard that he would not trade the Colts' pick.
 Beathard later said that he would have taken Manning with the first pick because he knew his father Archie Manning, "but that didn't mean there was anything bad that way with Ryan at the time".
 His team needed a new quarterback after having scored the fewest touchdowns in the league in the previous season.
-To obtain the second draft pick from the Arizona Cardinals, San Diego traded its third overall pick, a future first round pick, a second round pick, and three-time Pro Bowler Eric Metcalf, guaranteeing the right to draft whichever of the two quarterbacks Indianapolis did not take first.
-Manning was drafted first by the Colts and Leaf second by the Chargers, who signed him to a four-year contract worth $31.25 million, including a guaranteed $11.25 million signing bonus, the largest ever paid to a rookie at the time.
-Leaf said, "I'm looking forward to a 15-year career, a couple of trips to the Super Bowl, and a parade through downtown San Diego."
+To obtain the second draft pick from the Arizona Cardinals, San Diego traded that year's first- and second-round picks, their next year's first-round pick, linebacker Patrick Sapp, and three-time Pro Bowler wideout returnman Eric Metcalf, guaranteeing the right to draft whichever of the two quarterbacks Indianapolis did not take first.

+Ultimately, Manning was drafted first by the Colts and Leaf second by the Chargers, who signed him to a four-year contract worth $31.25 million, including a guaranteed $11.25 million signing bonus, the largest ever paid to a rookie at the time.
+After being drafted, Leaf would say, "I'm looking forward to a 15-year career, a couple of trips to the Super Bowl, and a parade through downtown San Diego."
 The night after the draft, Leaf flew to Las Vegas, Nevada on the jet of Chargers owner Alex Spanos and partied all night; the following day Leaf yawned during his first news conference.